Westerkerk

 The Westerkerk ([ˈʋɛstərˌkɛr(ə)k]; Western Church) is a Reformed church within Dutch Protestant Calvinism in central Amsterdam, Netherlands.
 It lies in the most western part of the Grachtengordel neighborhood (Centrum borough), next to the Jordaan, between the Prinsengracht and Keizersgracht.

 History

 The Westerkerk was built between 1620 and 1631 in Renaissance style according to designs by architect Hendrick de Keyser.
-He is buried in the church he designed earlier: the 'Zuiderkerk'.
 The building of the Westerkerk was finished and completed by his son Pieter de Keyser and inaugurated on June 8, 1631.
 The church has a length of 58 m and a width of 29 m.
 The high nave is flanked by the two lower aisles.
 The three-aisled basilica has a rectangular plan with two transepts of equal dimensions.
-As a result, the plan for this church was given the form of two Greek crosses connected with each other. (a patriarchal cross).
+As a result, the plan for this church was given the form of two Greek crosses connected with each other (a patriarchal cross).